Introducing the Intiative

-CFA Societies in the MENA region are working together to celebrate the launch of Let’s Measure Up™ global brand campaign with an Ethics Case Study Competition that is open to all regular members of any CFA Society in the MENA region.
+CFA Societies in the MENA region worked together to celebrate the launch of Let’s Measure Up™ global brand campaign with an Ethics Case Study Competition that was open to all regular members of any CFA Society in the MENA region plus all our stakeholders including academics, industry practitioners, regulators, CFA candidates and students.

-We are pleased to invite CFA Society members in the MENA region to take part in our Ethics Case Study Competition.
-The case studies submitted will explore ethical aspects of our members professional experiences.
-The Competition will facilitate education and discussion, increasing the awareness in our community of ethical issues.
+The case studies submitted explored ethical aspects of our members and stakeholders professional experiences.
+The Competition facilitated education and discussion, increasing the awareness in our community of ethical issues.
 We will also use cases in the CFA Society Emirates Ethics Challenge and in other MENA region Ethics Challenges.
+First prize was a trip to the 71st CFA Institute Annual Conference in May 2018, 2nd place was USD $1,000 and 3rd place was USD $500.

 - Entries should be factual, however in no cases should the original names of any persons or firms be used in your case study unless the case is 100% based on public information.